ultide/ultide/readme.md

 Flowchart usage
 ---------------

-Since this IDE was created for the flowchart editor, and it only contains it, we will describe it here for the moment.
+Since this IDE was created for the flowchart editor, and only contains it for the moment, we will describe it here.
 Please note that we plan to separate the flowchart editor from the IDE in the long run, that is why it has been implemented in a different module.

+The flowchart feature can be accessed by clicking on the `Flowchart` tab on the left.

 This module is based on the [jquery.flowchart.js](https://github.com/sdrdis/jquery.flowchart) plugin and uses the same [terminology](https://github.com/sdrdis/jquery.flowchart#terminology).
 Terms such as operators, links, connectors are